ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

     Copywriting.
     Storytelling.
     Marketing.
-  subtitle: Whether you're starting up or starting over, creating content has
-    never been easier.
+  subtitle: We create content for your business.
   buttonTitle: get a quote
 work:
   title: Work.
 Like magic.